ploomber/projects/README.md

 1. entry-directory.
 A simple pipeline with 5 tasks, it is executed without declaring a `pipeline.yaml` file.
 This is the example used in the JupyterCon 2020 demo
 2. spec-basic.
 Pipeline defined using a `pipeline.yaml` file
 3. spec-r.
 Basic pipeline with R scripts
+4. basic-tutorial.
+Basic tutorial using the Python API

 ## Intermediate examples

 1. parametrized.
 Sample parametrized pipeline
 2. debugging.
 Pipeline to demonstrate debugging capabilities
 3. sql-templating.
 SQL pipeline showing how to use macros to write concise SQL scripts
 4. testing.
-Pipeline with SQL and Python tasks showing how to add test pipelines
+Pipeline with SQL and Python tasks showing how test pipelines
 5. basic-ml.
 Simple Machine Learning pipeline using the both APIs (Python and Spec).
 It also shows how to test pipelines using `pytest` and how to package your pipeline so you can install it with `pip install`

 ## Advanced examples